yuxiaw/yuxiaw.github.io/_pages/about.md

 My research interests lie in natural language processing, with a particular goal to advance safe, factual, and empathetic human-AI interactions.
 My current work mainly focuses on LLM/LRM optimization in reasoning, safety, factuality and empathy, low-resource language model development, and machine-generated content detection.
 I have published papers in top-tier NLP conferences and journals such as ACL, TACL, EMNLP, NAACL and so on.

 I am looking for motivated PhD students.
-If you're passionate about these topics, feel free to contact me with your CV, a brief introduction of your research interests, and 1–2 recent first-author papers.
+If you're passionate about these topics, feel free to contact me with your CV and a brief introduction of your research interests.